maciejsmolinski/ie.js/readme.md

     }
 ```

-`global.IE` might be an object (if Internet explorer is used) or undefined in case you're using modern browsers.
+`global.IE` variable might be an object (if Internet explorer is used) or `undefined` in case you're using modern, non-ie browsers.

 # Limitations